dylanized/mixport/README.md

 # Mixport

-A command line tool for exporting Mixpanel profile data
+A command line tool for exporting Mixpanel profile data.

+You can filter by an email address, a state abbreviation, or specify another property.

 ## Basic Use